aleph-im/aleph-docs/docs/execution/volumes/immutable.md

-# Immutable volumes
+# Immutable Volumes

-An immutable volume is a file that contains a [Squashfs filesystem](https://www.kernel.org/doc/html/latest/filesystems/squashfs.html) and can be mounted read-only inside the virtual machine that runs programs in [on-demand](../on_demand.md) or [persistent](../persistent.md) execution modes.

-Such volume is typically used to provide additional libraries or data to the program.
+An immutable volume is a file containing a [Squashfs filesystem](https://www.kernel.org/doc/html/latest/filesystems/squashfs.html) that can be mounted read-only inside the virtual machine running programs in [on-demand](../on_demand.md) or [persistent](../persistent.md) execution modes.
+This type of volume is typically used to provide additional libraries or data to the program.

-Such volume can be published and updated independently of the program.
-This allows different processes or entities to manage the lifecycle of different components of the programs.
+Immutable volumes have the following properties:

+- `comment`: A custom comment from the user about the volume.
+- `mount`: The path on the filesystem of the virtual machine to mount the volume.
+- `ref`: The `item_hash` of the STORE message that references the uploaded filesystem.
+- `use_latest`: A flag indicating that the program should be restarted to use the last version of the volume.

-> ℹ️ Squashfs is a standard Linux format.
-You can always mount it on a Linux system to test things out.
+> ℹ️ Squashfs is a standard Linux format and can be mounted on any Linux system to test.

-## Providing additional data
+## Providing Additional Data

-You can provide additional data to your program by bundling them in an immutable volume.
+Additional data can be provided to a program by bundling it in an immutable volume.

-### 1. Create a Squashfs volume from the additional data
+### 1. Create a Squashfs volume from the data

 ```shell
 mksquashfs ./custom-data data.squashfs